New Media Communications (NMC)

 Available via Ecampus

 Explores theoretical and practical concepts of global media.
-Both historical and contemporary perspectives on the topic are addressed, particularly as they relate to cultural autonomy, political rights, social justice, communication flow debates, media systems of different world regions, global representations in U.S. media, and developments in global technology and economic media developments.
+Addresses historical and contemporary perspectives on the topic, particularly as they relate to globalization, systems of different world regions, cultural imperialism, media ownership, medium as the message, media representation, politics, entertainment, pop culture and trends in global technology and economic media developments.

 Available via Ecampus